 In the afternoon, head toward San Lorenzo and visit:

-- the Palazzo Medici Riccardi * and see the small chapel decorated by Benozzo Gozzoli*
+- the Palazzo Medici Riccardi * to see both the palace but especially the small chapel decorated by Benozzo Gozzoli*

-Then head toward Piazza San Lorenzo, go around the church and visit
+Right after, head around the corner to Piazza San Lorenzo, go around the church first and visit

 - the Medici Chapels * (see the work done by the Opificio delle Pietre Dure in action)

-After the Medici chapels, take a break from museums - enjoy walking around the area, and in particular, exploring the San Lorenzo outdoor market behind Piazza San Lorenzo.
+After the church, take a break from museums: enjoy a walk in the area, and in particular, explore the San Lorenzo outdoor market behind Piazza San Lorenzo.